DustCar/Unreal-Gaming-Programming-Notes/README.md

 After ensuring EIS is added and enabled, first task would be to set up the IMC within the character header and establishing SetupPlayerInputComponent in the cpp file.
  - add a UInputMappingContext* as a protected member in *Character.h*
  - in the cpp file, set up SetupPlayerInputComponent.
 If anything is default set, other than `Super::SetupPlayerInputComponent`, then remove.
 We'll get back to it later on, for now is just setup.
    1. Get player controller using `GetController()`.
-Make sure to Cast to make sure you are retrieving an APlayerController object.
+Make sure to `Cast<APlayerController>()` to make sure you are retrieving an APlayerController object.
-   2. Get enhanced input local player subsystem from player controller using `ULocalPlayer::GetSubsystem<>()`.
+   2. Get enhanced input local player subsystem from player controller using `ULocalPlayer::GetSubsystem<UEnhancedInputLocalPlayerSubsystem>()`.
    3. Clear mappings using `ClearAllMappings()` then add the Input Mapping context from header file with `AddMappingContext()`.

 Next is to set up the IAs.
 This could be done individually by creating separate *UInputAction\** variables but would become tedious with more actions.